qihangZH/accountingkits/README.md

 ```

-## 3. Changes
+## 3. Deprecation and Future Warnings
-Any changes will be placed here.
+**Any changes which cause Deprecation and Future Warnings will be placed here, mostly they cause version error.**

+**If not, kindly send me email and I will show it in README.**

+**However, Deprecation and Future warnings are unavailable for Preview/alpha/beta version**

 ## 4.References